 Securities borrowed require our company to deliver cash to the lender in exchange for securities and are included in receivables from brokers, dealers, and clearing organizations in the consolidated statement of financial condition.
-For securities loaned, we receive collateral in the form of cash in an amount equal to the market value of securities loaned.
+For securities loaned, we generally receive collateral in the form of cash in an amount in excess of the market value of securities loaned.
 Securities loaned are included in payables to brokers, dealers, and clearing organizations in the consolidated statement of financial condition.
 We monitor the market value of securities borrowed and loaned on a daily basis, with additional collateral obtained or refunded as necessary.
-Fees received or paid are recorded in interest revenue or interest expense.